Wiese and company named BIG EAST Coaching Staff of the Year

 Hoyas are in the midst of spring play

-Zach Samol is in his seventh year on the Hilltop and first as associate head coach.
-He is no stranger to success as he has helped Georgetown, Yale University and Boston College to league titles and NCAA Tournament appearances.
+Zach Samol is in his eighth year on the Hilltop and second as associate head coach.
+He has helped usher in a new era for Georgetown University men's soccer.

 Samol played his collegiate soccer at Dartmouth College, graduating in 1998 and was a 1997 All-Ivy League selection before earning a bachelor's degree in psychology.